This article is part of a larger series on Accounting Software.

 - Cost of getting the land in condition for its intended use, such as excavation, grading, draining, and clearing

 Small to mid-size farms require tools to properly monitor annual seed or livestock costs as well as employee and equipment expenses.
-They should also manage inventory items like feed and grain and create cost centers to track profit and loss by specific farm unit.
+They should also manage inventory items, like feed and grain, and create cost centers to track profit and loss by specific farm units.
 Larger independent or corporate farms with multiple sites require access to the same information but with built-in financial management tools because of the sheer volume of crops or livestock processed daily.